Alaska Cruise Packing List: Complete Guide and Essentials

 ● Waterproof walking or hiking shoes.

-● Casual shoes for shipboard wear.
+● Casual shoes for wearing on board the ship.

 ● Optional: Smart casual outfit for dinner.